apache/cordova-docs/docs/en/edge/guide/platforms/blackberry10/config.md

 details preferences that only apply to BlackBerry 10 builds.
 See The config.xml File for information on global configuration options.

-* `ChildBrowser`: Disables child browser windows.
+* `ChildBrowser` (`disable` or the default `enable`): Disables child browser windows.
 By default, apps launch a secondary browser window to display resources accessed via `window.open()` or by specifying a `_blank` anchor target.
 Specify `disable` to override this default behavior.

         <preference name="ChildBrowser" value="disable"/>

-* `PopupBlocker`: Enables the popup blocker, which prevents calls to `window.open()`.
+* `PopupBlocker` (`enable` or the default `disable`): Enables the popup blocker, which prevents calls to `window.open()`.
 By default, popups display in a child browser window.
 Setting the preference to `enable` prevents it from displaying at all.

         <preference name="PopupBlocker" value="enable"/>

-* `WebSecurity`: Disables web security.
-Disabling web security allows you to access remote content from unknown sources during development.
-Before packaging your app for distribution, you should remove this setting.
-This feature is intended as a development convenience only.
-In production, all URIs should be known and should be whitelisted using the `<access>` element.
-To disable, specify value as `disable`.
+* `WebSecurity` (`disable` or the default `enable`): Set to `disable` to override web security settings, allowing access to remote content from unknown sources.
+This preference is intended as a development convenience only, so remove it before packaging your app for distribution.
+For the released app, all URIs should be known and whitelisted using the `<access>` element, described in the Domain Whitelist Guide.

         <preference name="WebSecurity" value="disable"/>